vitek-karas/core-setup/Documentation/design-docs/native-hosting-initialize.md

 * `type` - the type of runtime functionality requested - *TODO - exact names*
   * `load_assembly` - entry point which loads an assembly (with dependencies) and returns function pointer for a specified static method.
   * `com` - COM activation entry-point - see [COM activation](https://github.com/dotnet/core-setup/blob/master/Documentation/design-docs/COM-activation.md) for more details.
-  * `ijw` - IJW entry-point - see [IJW activation](https://github.com/dotnet/core-setup/blob/master/Documentation/design-docs/COM-activation.md) for more details.
+  * `ijw` - IJW entry-point - see [IJW activation](https://github.com/dotnet/core-setup/blob/master/Documentation/design-docs/IJW-activation.md) for more details.
 * `delegate` - when successful, the native function pointer to the requested runtime functionality.

 Initially the function will only work if `hostfxr_initialize_for_runtime_config` was used to initialize the host context.
-Later on this could be relaxed to allow the combination with `hostfxr_initialize_for_app`.
+Later on this could be relaxed to allow being used in combination with `hostfxr_initialize_for_app`.

 Initially there might be a limitation of calling this function only once on a given host context to simplify the implementation.
 Currently we don't have a scenario where it would be absolutely required to support multiple calls.